Why is it important?

 Human Rights training and monitoring

-In 2023, we remain committed to implementing our human rights policy and promoting respect for human rights among employees and business partners as follow.
+In 2024, we continued to implement our Human Rights Policy and promote respect for human rights among employees and business partners as follows.

-• 100% of our employees participated in the training and passed the Code of Conduct test.
+• 100 percent of our employees participated in the training and passed the assessment on the Code of Conduct, which covers respect for human rights and non-discrimination.

-• 100% of new suppliers acknowledged the Supplier Code of Conduct and Guidelines for Sustainability1.
+• 100 percent of new suppliers acknowledged and accepted the Suppliers’ Code of Conduct and Guidelines for Sustainability, which covers commitments to human rights and non-discrimination.

-In 2023, we have not received any reports or complaints about human rights violations in our business operations; therefore, no remedial action has been taken.
+In 2024, we did not receive any reports or complaints about human rights violations in our business operations; therefore, no remedial action has been taken.
 B.Grimm Power will continue to proactively assess and monitor human rights risks and impacts regularly, demonstrating its commitment to human rights for all stakeholders and ensuring the suitability of mitigation measures across the value chain.

 Result of The Human Rights Risk and Impact Assessment